 Better Public Procurement

-Now that the new government is in power, we’re asking them to commit to our eight priorities for the future of food and farming in the UK.
+We are asking the Government to commit to our eight priorities for the future of food and farming in the UK.
 As one of those priorities, we are calling on the Government to widen access to healthier, higher welfare, local and sustainable food; and to support and strengthen markets for UK farmers and growers in a way that enables and encourages innovation—to the benefit of food producers and consumers alike.

 The Importance of Public Procurement